AliSheikhAttar/Cheat/BPF/Security_/Security_tools.md

 - ARGS: The command-line arguments passed to the process.

-This shows a process executing from /tmp named a.out. execsnoop(8) works by tracing the execve syscall.
+This shows a process executing from /tmp named a.out. execsnoop works by tracing the execve syscall.
 This is a typical step in the creation of new processes, which begins by calling fork or clone to create a new process and calls execve to execute a different program.
 Note that this is not the only way new software can execute: a buffer overflow attack can add new instructions to an existing process, and execute malicious software